 Other permitted and required uses and disclosures will be made only with your consent, authorization or opportunity to object unless permitted or required by law.
 Without your authorization, we are expressly prohibited from using or disclosing your protected health information for marketing purposes.
 We may not sell your protected health information without your authorization.
 Your protected health information will not be used for fundraising.
 We will not use or disclose your psychotherapy notes without your authorization, except as permitted by law.
 If you provide us with an authorization for certain uses and disclosures of your information, you may revoke such authorization, at any time, in writing, except to the extent that we have taken an action in reliance on the use or disclosure indicated in the authorization.

 YOUR RIGHTS WITH RESPECT TO YOUR PROTECTED HEALTH INFORMATION:

 You have the right to request a restriction on the use or disclosure of your protected health/personal information.
 Your request must be in writing and state the specific restriction requested and to whom you want the restriction to apply.
 We are not required to agree to a restriction that you may request, except if the requested restriction is on a disclosure to a health plan for a payment or health care operations purpose regarding a service that has been paid in full out-of-pocket.

 You have the right to request to receive confidential communications from us by alternative means or at an alternate location.
 We will comply with all reasonable requests submitted in writing which specify how or where you wish to receive these communications.

-You have the right to request an amendment of your projected health information.
+You have the right to request an amendment of your protected health information.
 If we deny your request for amendment, you have the right to file a statement of disagreement with us.
 We may prepare a rebuttal to our statement and we will provide you with a copy of any such rebuttal.